 A/N: This has its origins in an odd dream I had.
 I have no other excuses.
-And to my dismay, the flow of the story is likely choppy, and the storyline isn't as smooth as I would have wished for.
-Prepare to be confused.
+And to my dismay, the flow of the story is likely choppy, and the storyline isn't at all as smooth as I would have wished for.
+Things might get confusing.
 But nonetheless, this is what I came out with.

 A gentle breeze blew, warm and balmy with the first hints of the approaching summer, the rich scents of the season mixing with the sweet aroma of the blossoming lilac.
 He inhaled deeply from the rush of tepid air, a smile curling his lips.
 He closed his eyes as he knelt down and stretched out upon the grass, releasing a soft sigh of content.

 Nothing like a good nap in the late afternoon shadow.